Bushwhacker

 Bushwhacking was a form of guerrilla warfare common during the American Revolutionary War, War of 1812, American Civil War and other conflicts in which there were large areas of contested land and few governmental resources to control these tracts.
-This was particularly prevalent in rural areas during the Civil War where there were sharp divisions between those favoring the Union and Confederacy in the conflict.
+This was particularly prevalent in rural areas during the American Civil War where there were sharp divisions between those favoring the Union and Confederacy in the conflict.
 The perpetrators of the attacks were called bushwhackers.
 The term "bushwhacking" is still in use today to describe ambushes done with the aim of attrition.

 Bushwhackers were generally part of the irregular military forces on both sides.
 While bushwhackers conducted well-organized raids against the military, the most dire of the attacks involved ambushes of individuals and house raids in rural areas.
 In the countryside, the actions were particularly inflammatory since they frequently amounted to fighting between neighbors, often to settle personal accounts.

 Union Jayhawkers and Confederate bushwhackers

 The term "bushwhacker" came into wide use during the American Civil War (1861–1865).
 It became particularly associated with the pro-Confederate secessionist guerrillas of Missouri, where such warfare was most intense.
 Guerrilla warfare also wracked Kentucky, Tennessee, northern Georgia, Arkansas, and western Virginia (including the new state of West Virginia), among other locations.

-In some areas, particularly the Appalachian regions of Tennessee and North Carolina, the term bushwhackers was used for Confederate partisans who attacked Union forces.
+In some areas, particularly the Appalachian regions of Tennessee and North Carolina, the term Bushwhackers was used for Confederate partisans who attacked Union forces.
 Residents of southern Alabama used the name in the same manner.
 Several bushwhacker bands operated in California in 1864.

 Pro-Union guerrilla fighters in Kansas were called "Jayhawkers".
 They were involved in cross-border raids into Missouri.